MicrosoftLearning/MS-4005-Craft-effective-prompts-for-Microsoft-Copilot-for-Microsoft-365/Instructions/Labs/M02-Create-draft-content-with-microsoft-copilot-microsoft-365/6-summary.md

 The main takeaways from this module are:

-1. Microsoft Copilot is an AI-powered tool that assists in generating content, creating presentations, drafting emails, and achieving broader goals and objectives.
+1. Microsoft 365  is an AI-powered tool that assists in generating content, creating presentations, drafting emails, and achieving broader goals and objectives.

 1. To effectively use Copilot, provide clear prompts with a **Goal**, **Context**, **Source(s)**, and **Expectations** to get the desired results.